Johann Friedrich Ludwig Hausmann

-Johann Friedrich Ludwig Hausmann (22 February 1782, Hannover – 26 December 1859, Göttingen) was a German mineralogist.
+Johann Friedrich Ludwig Hausmann (22 February 1782 – 26 December 1859) was a German mineralogist.

 Biography

 He was born in Hannover and educated in Göttingen, where he obtained a PhD.
 Two years after making a geological tour of Denmark, Norway and Sweden in 1807, he was placed at the head of a government mining establishment in Westphalia, and established a school of mines at Clausthal in the Harz mountains.

 In 1811 he was appointed professor of technology and mining, and later of geology and mineralogy at the university of Göttingen, which he occupied until shortly before his death.
 Additionally, he was secretary of the Royal Academy of Sciences in Göttingen for many years.
 In 1813, he was elected a foreign member of the Royal Swedish Academy of Sciences.